 Click on the plus sign on the right to add another question.
 You can move questions around if you want them in a different order.

-Do you use task cards in your classroom?
-If you like task cards, you are going to LOVE Boom Cards!
-These digital, self-checking task cards are my new favorite way to differentiate learning.
+These digital, self-checking task cards are my new favorite way to help students practice a skill.
 Here are the top 7 reasons I'm a fan:

 1) They're DIGITAL.
-No more printing, laminating, and cutting out sets of paper task cards.
+No printing, laminating, or cutting out sets of paper task cards.
 Less prep = more time for teachers.

 2) They're SELF-CHECKING.
 Students type in their answer and get instant feedback!
 If they get a question wrong, they can submit a new answer or "give up" the card and go to a different question if they get stuck.